xeaone/element/README.md

 		- `route: Object`
 		- `title: String` The title for the page.
 		- `component: String` The name of a component.
-		- `file: Object, String` Path or Jenie.loader.load Object to a web component JS file.
+		- `url: Object, String` Path or Jenie.loader.load Object to a web component JS url.
 			- `path: String` Any path.
 				- `parameters: String` Named '/account/{user}', or catchalls '{\*}',